MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

 // Example Use Case - an app may want to specify that all iframes should
 // create a message box to prompt the user for approval on a permission request.
 // The approval state could be cached so that future requests are automatically
 // handled if they have been requested previously. void RegisterIFramePermissionRequestedHandler()
 {
     webview4 = m_webview.try_query<ICoreWebView2_4>();
     if (webview4)
     {
+        // Note that FrameCreated will only ever be raised for top level iframes.
+        // However, any permission requests from nested iframes will be raised
+        // from the top level frame.
         CHECK_FAILURE(webview4->add_FrameCreated(
             Callback<ICoreWebView2FrameCreatedEventHandler>(
                 [this](ICoreWebView2* sender, ICoreWebView2FrameCreatedEventArgs* args) -> HRESULT {